Back in the USSRPrint

 Have suggestions for projects you’d like us to catch up on, or writers you want to hear from?
 Send us a note: podcast [at] theamericanscholar [dot] org.
 And rate us on iTunes!

 Russian audio clips from Neighbors in the Kremlin, a documentary by Christiane Büchner, © 2002 Büchner Filmproduktion GbR in co-production with WDR and KHM Cologne.
+Our theme music was composed by Nathan Prillaman.

 Stephanie Bastek is the associate editor of the Scholar and the producer/host of the Smarty Pants podcast.